What Causes Eczema?

 Organic Apple Cider Vinegar Bath

 Add 450ml of organic apple cider vinegar to a bath for a 30-minute soak once a week.
 Follow with a shower and hop out.
-You can also allow your hair to soak and apparently it’s really beneficial (for your hair), but you’ll probably want to wash your hair afterwards.
-Many people have reported this as being an extremely effective way of keeping their eczema under control.
+You can also allow your hair to soak and apparently it’s beneficial (for your hair), but you’ll probably want to wash your hair afterwards.
+Many people have reported this as being a beneficial way of keeping their eczema under control.

 Hemp Seed Oil